 On advice from the government regarding the coronavirus (COVID-19), we have introduced stricter limits on informants to contain the spread of Coronavirus (COVID-19)

 Until further notice death registrations will be conducted by telephone.

 When to register a death

 A death must be registered within five days.
-This can only be extended in exceptional circumstances, of if the coroner is invoiced.
-You can register a death from Monday to Friday, between 9am and 4pm by appointment only.
+This can only be extended in exceptional circumstances, or if the coroner is involved.

 To book an appointment with a Registrar